 The law requires the school district to give this Notice of Privacy Practices to you.
-The school district is required to do what the notice currently in effect says it will do.
-SBBC is required to provide you with notice of its legal duties and privacy practices with respect to PHI, and to notify affected individuals following a breach of unsecured PHI.
-SBBC reserves the right to change the terms of this notice and to make the new provisions effective for al PHI that it maintains.
+The school district is required to do what this notice says it will do.
 If the school district changes how it handles your or your child's PHI records, you will be informed.
 The most current notice will be posted on the SBBC website, www.browardschools.com.